 Maroon blazer, maroon Gleeson College jumper, summer dress (worn below the knee, with the half belt fastened correctly), black leather-upper College shoes, with a heel of no more than 3cm (not boots, sneakers or soft shoes, suede shoes, platform soles or high heels) with white College socks (sport socks or tennis style socks are not to be worn with the uniform).

-Maroon blazer, maroon Gleeson College jumper, white long sleeved monogrammed shirt worn tucked in, College tie (tied correctly and securely), winter skirt worn below the knee, long grey socks, long grey College socks with maroon and white stripes or opaque mid grey stockings and black school shoes (as above).
-Tailored, monogrammed charcoal grey trousers are an additional option to be worn with the College long sleeve shirt and tie.
+Maroon blazer, maroon Gleeson College jumper, white long sleeved monogrammed shirt worn tucked in, College tie (tied correctly and securely), winter skirt worn below the knee, long grey socks or long grey College socks with maroon and white stripes or opaque mid grey stockings and black school shoes (as above), or tailored, monogrammed charcoal grey trousers worn with the College long sleeve shirt, tie, jumper and blazer.
 Scarves may be worn with the winter uniform, to and from school and in the yard at recess and lunchtimes.

 No other garments are to be worn with the uniform - in particular, polo neck skivvies or hooded tops under shirts, nor T-shirts under open neck shirts.
 Body art and undergarments should not be visible.